737BassTP/COSC345-Game/Assignment1.md

 ## Organization
 We are using a Trello board to organise the tasks that need to be done and to keep track of deadlines.
+Communcation is being maintained daily through a messenger group chat.
 There are lists for:
  - To Do
  - Doing